-3.1.3 Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotions)

-3 The commencement and completion dates are specified in the project agreement.

-and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes.
+3.1.3 Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotions) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes.
+Only manpower costs relating to R&D functions incurred exclusively for carrying out the project within the project period can be covered.

-- 3.1.4 Specifically, project funds cannot be used to cover allowances such as expenses on housing (including nominal rental for quarters), education, training, passage and travelling4, food, insurance, severance pay, overtime and untaken leave, etc. - 3.1.5 As a general rule, the lead applicant or the industry co-applicant must not charge the salary of their existing staff against the project unless this is a deployment absolutely necessary and essential for the project and ITC's prior approval has been obtained.
+- 3.1.4 Specifically, project funds cannot be used to cover allowances such as expenses on housing (including nominal rental for quarters), education, training, passage and travelling3, food, insurance, severance pay, overtime and untaken leave, etc. - 3.1.5 As a general rule, the lead applicant or the industry co-applicant must not charge the salary of their existing staff against the project unless this is a deployment absolutely necessary and essential for the project and ITC's prior approval has been obtained.
 This principle should apply irrespective of whether the relevant service/work is carried out within or outside normal working hours of the person concerned.